tgstation/tgstation/code/datums/ai/making_your_ai.md

 ### Subtree Setup

 Subtrees also have procs for when the mob first starts using them and when they stop.
-You can use this to make subtrees "reactive" to events via signals, and this is where we set defaults for blackboards if necessary (we want lists to be empty, not null!)
+You can use this to make subtrees "react" to events via signals, and this is where we set defaults for blackboards if necessary (we want lists to be empty, not null!)

 Example: